janithahn/sciforum/README.md

 ## Project Overview

-**sciForum** is a faculty based online discussion forum where you can find following functionalities.
+**sciForum** is a faculty based online discussion forum where you can find the following major functionalities.
 This is the **front-end** of the application and is based on `ReactJS`.

 - Create your own account.
 - Filtered out posts based on your favorite subjects.